ECCW Vancouver Island Championship

-The ECCW Vancouver Island Championship is a secondary title in Elite Canadian Championship Wrestling.
+The ECCW Vancouver Island Heavyweight Championship is a secondary title in Elite Canadian Championship Wrestling.
 As its name suggests, the title is defended almost exclusively at ECCW events on Vancouver Island, in cities such as Nanaimo and Victoria.
+Sanctioned by the National Wrestling Alliance, the title was promoted as the NWA Vancouver Island Heavyweight Championship.
 It originally lasted from 1998 until some time after the last champion, Rockford 2000, won the title in 2001, then was reactivated in 2007 when Sid Sylum began claiming the title.
-The current champion is Azeem The Dream, who is currently in his second reign as champion.